 There were many "firsts" occurring during the birthplace of the railroad industry in the United States during the 1820s from the first chartered common-carrier (Baltimore & Ohio) to the first regularly schedule passenger train pulled by a steam locomotive, the Best Friend of Charleston on the South Carolina Canal and Rail Road.
 Technically, the first railroad ever chartered in America was the New Jersey Railroad Company of 1815 by Colonel John Stevens.
 However, it never actually began construction until 1832.
 As such, the distinction of the first railroad chartered, built, and operated was the Granite Railway Company established on March 4, 1826.
 Hoping to easily transport the movement of granite between Quincy and the Neponset River at Milton its builders initially intended it only to furnish the needed stone to complete the Bunker Hill Monument project.

 However, with a steady supply of stone the quarry became rather profitable prompting many years of use for the railroad.
-The creation of the Granite Railway was thanks to Colonel Thomas Handasyd Perkins along with cooperation from the state of Massachusetts, as funding came thanks to the work of state legislator Thomas Handasyd Perkins.
+The creation of the system was thanks to Colonel Thomas Handasyd Perkins along with cooperation from the state of Massachusetts, as funding came thanks to the work of state legislator Thomas Handasyd Perkins.
 The line would run just three miles in length and, interestingly, no thought was given at the time to even consider using steam locomotives; true horsepower would be used to pull cartloads of granite rock.
 It opened for business, officially, on October 7, 1826.
 Despite the lack of steam power the system did use the preferred method of strap iron rails; wooden planks with thin straps of iron place atop them.
 The gauge was set to about six feet, wide by today's standards of 4 feet, 8 1/2 inches although during that era nearly everything in relation to the railroad industry was still in the developmental stage.
 To read more about the history of America's first railroad please click here.